Vanilla Simple Syrup

 Infused with cinnamon sticks, cinnamon simple syrup is delicious when you are craving a little spice in your coffee.

+Floral and fragrant lavender syrup is especially delicious in tea drinks.
 In the fall, homemade pumpkin spice syrup makes the best pumpkin spice lattes.

 Chocolate simple syrup is perfect for making mochas and caramel simple syrup is great for macchiatos.